PrestaShop/open-source/content/releases/prestashop80.md

                                 <strong>Reduce clutter by choosing which modules and themes to install</strong> during the shop’s installation process.
                             </p>
                             <p>
-                                <strong>Customize your distribution.</strong> During the shop’s installation, any modules and themes present in the shop’s modules and themes directories will be installed by default, unless the user chooses otherwise.
+                                <strong>Customize your distribution.</strong> During the shop’s installation, any modules, themes present in the shop’s modules and themes directories will be installed by default, unless the user chooses otherwise.
 This allows integrators to create customized PrestaShop builds with (or without) the modules and themes of your choosing.
                             </p>
                         </div>
                         <div class="col-md-6">